-Generally, the wind is the main obstacle for Northern Norway JRCC, because radio stations, communication and sometimes the rescue operations themselves, with helicopters in particular are hindered.
-In particular when professionals have to find a missed vehicle, for example, a ship and radar programs do not work, it is problematic.
-In particular in an artic nation as Norway, weather changes rapidly.
-The rapidity of rescue service is essential for JRCC NN, before the weather could cause even more issues.
+Generally, the wind is the main obstacle for Northern Norway JRCC, because radio stations, communication and sometimes the SAR operations themselves, with helicopters, in particular, are hindered.
+In particular, when professionals have to find a missed vehicle, for example, a ship and radar programs do not work, it is problematic.
+In particular in an artic nation like Norway, weather changes rapidly.
+The rapidity of rescue service is essential for JRCC NN before the weather could cause even more issues.
 Main challenges in the artic:

 - Long distances

 - Extreme weather conditions

 The director: “Once happened that a small fishing vessel with two guys on board was in distress.
 Weather was stormy but they tried to set out anyway.
 At a certain point the boat capsized and fortunately for them, they were not far from the coast, so they managed to reach the shore, but the place was very remote, near to North Cape.
 We tried to reach them by sea, but the weather did not allow us to reach that part of the coast safely.
 So we sent a helicopter, but there was too much turbulence to guarantee safety both for our crew and the guys on the shore.
 We tried to send a land rescue team on snowmobiles from the nearest village far 1:30 h from the vessel, but because of the blizzard, they risked to fall from the cliffs.
 So the guys had to stay on shore for 5 hours, waiting for the wind to calm down.
 So the helicopter could finally take off and rescue them.”